drivelling-spinel/tartar/README.md

 ## Documentation

 1. [CHANGES](doc/changes.md)     - comprehensive list of changes in Tartar
-                                   compared to the Eternity Engine version
+                                   milestone release compared to the
-                                   it is based on
+                                   Eternity Engine version it is based on
+2. [MAINTAIN](doc/maintain.md)   - changes in latest maintenance release
+                                   not covered by the above doc
-2. [AUTHORS](doc/authors.md)     - acknowledgements for authors of the ports
+3. [AUTHORS](doc/authors.md)     - acknowledgements for authors of the ports
                                    Tartar is based on and their work
-3. [STAGE1](doc/STAGE1.TXT)      - templated (and outdated ;) ) readme one
+4. [STAGE1](doc/STAGE1.TXT)      - templated (and outdated ) readme one
-                                   would expect to accompany any scene release
+                                   would expect to accompany any Doom mod
-4. [BUGS](doc/bugs.md)           - known issues in Tartar
+5. [BUGS](doc/bugs.md)           - list of known issues in Tartar
-5. [EXTRAS](doc/extras.md)       - notes on extras and goodies included with the distribution
+6. [EXTRAS](doc/extras.md)       - notes on extras and goodies included with the distribution

 ## Obtaining and installing Tartar